MichaelTJones/walk/README.md

 1. This walk honors all of the walkFunc error semantics but as multiple user-supplied walkFuncs may simultaneously encounter a traversal error or generate one to stop traversal, only the FIRST of these will be returned as the Walk() result.

 2. Further, since there may be a few files in flight at the instant of  error discovery, a few more walkFunc calls may happen after the first error-generating call has signaled its desire to stop.
 In general this is a non-issue but it could matter so pay attention when designing your walkFunc.
+(For example, if you accumulate results then you need to have your own means to know to stop accumulating once you signal an error.)

 3. Because the walkFunc is called concurrently in multiple goroutines, it needs to be careful about what it does with external data to avoid collisions.
 Results may be printed using fmt, but generally the best plan is to send results over a channel or accumulate counts using a locked mutex.